pip-services/pip-services-docs/content/en/python/container/containers/container.md

 Important points

-- The container is driven by configuration, that is usually stored in a JSON or YAML file.
+- The container is driven by configuration, which is usually stored in a JSON or YAML file.
 - The configuration contains a list of components identified by their type or locator, followed by their configuration.
 - On start, a container performs the following actions:
     - Creates components using their types or calls registered factories to create them using their locators.